ZhenkaiShou/alembic/_posts/2018-12-18-My Master Thesis.md

 Will this modification work?
 Well, it might work at first galance.
 However, it is not hard to see that the contextual feature $ \phi $ can **only be obtained after MCTS**.
 In other words, this modified network cannot be directly used to evaluate tree nodes during MCTS.

-To overcome this issue, we further modify the network so that the agent can imitate such contextual feature without executing tree searches, see the figure below.
+To compensate for this shortcoming, we further modify the network so that the agent can generate its own contextual feature $ \hat\phi $ without the help of MCTS, see the figure below.

-{% include figure.html image="https://zhenkaishou.github.io/my-site/assets/My%20Master%20Thesis/Modified_Network_2.png" caption="Further modified neural network that is able to generate contextural features without executing tree searches." width="100%" %}
+{% include figure.html image="https://zhenkaishou.github.io/my-site/assets/My%20Master%20Thesis/Modified_Network_2.png" caption="Further modified neural network that is able to generate contextural features without the help of MCTS." width="100%" %}

+We let the agent generate its own contextual feature $ \hat\phi $ directly from feature $ x $, under the condition that $ \hat\phi $ should be close to $ \phi $.
+In other words, $ \hat\phi $ functions as an imitation of $ \phi $.
+With both feature $ x $ and self-generated contextural feature $ \hat\phi $ at hand, we can calibrate the policy and value estimation in the same way.